zombor/KOstache/README.markdown

-# KOstache
+# Kostache

-KOstache is a [Kohana 3](https://github.com/kohana/kohana) module for using [Mustache](http://defunkt.github.com/mustache/) templates in your application.
+Kostache is a [Kohana 3](https://github.com/kohana/kohana) module for using [Mustache](http://defunkt.github.com/mustache/) templates in your application.

 Mustache is a logic-less template class.
 It is impossible to embed logic into mustache files.